opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![display-settings](1566397517070.png)

-When choosing grouping the work package list by an attribute or by project a button to collapse groups shows up:
+When you group the work package list by an attribute or by project a button to collapse groups shows up:
 ![collapse-button](image-20201211021022685.png)

 Use it to quickly collapse or expand all groups at the same time.

 ## Aggregation by project

 You can get a **quick overview of multiple projects** in the Gantt chart.
-Therefore navigate to the work package module of a project or the [project overarching work package list](../../projects/#project-overarching-reports).
+To accomplish this navigate to the work package module of a project or the [project overarching work package list](../../projects/#project-overarching-reports).

 **Group the list** by project by using the work package table configuration (as described above) or by clicking on the small triangle next to "Project" in the table header.
  ![group-by-project](image-20201211020614221.png)